 Furthermore, the figure indicates vertical upward displacement in the area above the tunnel.
 This phenomenon is due to the redistribution of soil pressure above the tunnel caused by excavation, resulting in the upward movement of some soil.
 Detailed analysis: In the first step of excavation, initial heave has already occurred at the base of the pit, but the overall displacement is small.
 With the second step of excavation, the heave at the bottom of the pit increases significantly.
 The displacement vector diagram displays more vertical upward movement.
 By the 3 step of excavation, the heave at the bottom of the pit continues to increase, and the coverage area expands.
-As excavation pit progresses, the stress release in the soil at the bottom becomes more evident.
-Upon completion of the 4 step of the pit excavation, the heave at the bottom of the excavation pit reaches its maximum.
+As excavation pit progresses, the stress release in the soil at the bottom of the excavation pit reaches its maximum.
 The vector diagram of displacement shows that nearly the entire bottom of the pit is undergoing vertical upward movement, with the displacement being greatest at the center of the excavation pit.